scandaloux/swift/README.md

 Swift is a minimal and extremely easy to use http framework for [https://github.com/lune-org/lune](Lune).
 It's based on NodeJS libraries such as Express and Fastify.

+**Swift is in a barebones stage, so it's pretty simple and lacking right now.
+I can't confirm if I will continue this project, but we'll see**

 ```luau
 local Swift = require("swift/index")